GeekyAnts/native-base-docs/docs/components/list/List.md

                 <td> Function </td>
                 <td> - </td>
                 <td>
-                    Callback which takes a chunk of data from dataArray and returns as a component.
+                    Callback which takes a chunk of data from dataArray and return as a component
                 </td>
             </tr>
             <tr>